davidbonnaud/self-organizing-map/readme.txt

   2. Drag the index HTML file, index.html, into a browser window.
 The example P5 program should start immediately.
-You should see a black box that immediately begins to start having colored squares, showing the positions the ant visited and the actions it took.
+You should see 4 columns of sets of 16 character strings that show the steps of each pass in the algorithms.

 Known Bugs

-  o- Ant does not start by going upward an additional square visually,
-     but checking the console reveals it does in fact do that.
+  o- Mergesort does not print complete 16 character strings.
+     Timer does not delay output and has been temporarily removed until solved.
+     Gold's Pore Sort is still in progress.

 Warnings